munjanjo/quizz-app/README.md

 # Quizz App — React

 A lightweight quiz application built with **React**.
-Users can answer multiple-choice questions, track score, and restart quizzes through a simple and clean UI.
+The app loads all quiz questions from an external `.txt` file, displays them to the user, and calculates the final score.

 ---

 ## 🚀 Features

 ### ✅ Frontend (React)
-- Modern and responsive UI
+- Clean and responsive UI
-- Displaying multiple-choice quiz questions
+- Renders questions loaded from a text file
+- Multiple-choice answer selection
-- Real-time score calculation
+- Real-time score tracking
-- Next question navigation
+- "Next Question" flow
 - Final results screen
-- Option to restart the quiz
+- Ability to restart the quiz

-### 🎮 Quiz Logic
+### 📄 Question Loading (TXT File)
-- Questions stored locally in the app
+- Questions are stored externally in a `.txt` file
-- Randomized or sequential question flow
-- Automatic answer validation
-- Score tracking until quiz completion
+- App reads and parses the file at runtime
+- Easy to add, update, or remove questions without touching the code
+- Simple format for questions & answers

 ---